Jayapal-Mukre/Cloud-computing/README.md

 ![Virtualization](https://img.shields.io/badge/Topic-Virtualization-green)
 ![GitHub](https://img.shields.io/badge/Platform-GitHub-black)

-## 📌 About the Repository
+## 📌 Overview

-This repository contains the practical work and experimental screenshots completed as part of the **Cloud Computing Laboratory**.
+This repository contains the practical work and documentation completed as part of the **Cloud Computing Laboratory**.

-The repository documents hands-on activities related to cloud computing, virtualization, virtual machines, hypervisors, and cloud infrastructure.
+The repository includes practical experiment screenshots related to cloud computing, virtualization, virtual machines, hypervisors, and cloud infrastructure.

-The screenshots included in this repository provide a visual record of the laboratory experiments and configurations performed during the course.
+The purpose of this repository is to maintain a structured record of the laboratory activities and the concepts learned through practical implementation.

 ---

 ## 🎯 Objectives

-The main objectives of the Cloud Computing laboratory are:
+The main objectives of this laboratory are:

 - To understand the fundamentals of Cloud Computing.
-- To study virtualization and virtual machines.
+- To understand virtualization and virtual machines.
-- To understand the role of hypervisors.
+- To study different types of hypervisors.
-- To explore cloud computing environments.
+- To understand how cloud infrastructure uses virtualization.
 - To perform practical cloud computing experiments.
-- To understand resource allocation in virtual environments.
+- To understand virtual machine configuration and management.
-- To observe and document experimental configurations.
+- To document practical experiments and observations.
-- To gain hands-on experience with cloud and virtualization technologies.
+- To gain hands-on experience with cloud computing technologies.

 ---

 # ☁️ Introduction to Cloud Computing

-Cloud Computing is a computing model in which computing resources are provided over a network on demand.
+Cloud Computing is a model for providing computing resources over a network on demand.

-These resources can include:
+These resources may include:

 - Computing power
 - Storage